sstsimulator/sst-macro/docs/manual/manual.md

-### Section 3.3: Basic MPI Program<a name="sec:tutorial:basicmpi"></a>

-Let us go back to the simple send/recv skeleton and actually look at the code.
+**Basic MPI Program** \label{sec:tutorial:basicmpi} Let us go back to the simple send/recv skeleton and actually look at the code.
 This code should be compiled with SST compiler wrappers installed in the `bin` folder.

 ````
 #include <stdlib.h>